bquast/bquast.github.io/_posts/2014-08-08-customise-jekyll-blog.md

   Google+
 </a>
 ```

-The complete social media code can be seen [here](https://github.com/bquast/bquast.github.io/blob/master/_includes/social_media.html).
 Unfortunately Google+ doesnot allow you to add yourself to you post,
 which means that you will not be informed if someone post your article to Google+ unless they manually tag you.

+The complete social media code can be seen [here](https://github.com/bquast/bquast.github.io/blob/master/_includes/social_media.html).

-In order to automatically add this to every post I added it to the [_layouts/post.html](https://github.com/bquast/bquast.github.io/blob/master/_layouts/post.html) template.
+In order to automatically add this to every post I added it to the [_layouts/post.html](https://github.com/bquast/bquast.github.io/blob/master/_layouts/post.html) template,

-By adding the line:
+by adding the following code.

 ```
   {% include social_media.html %}